essdot/reams/README.md

 In this project, HTML templates are used with React by including the `react-templatify` transform.
 This transform uses the `react-templates` project to compile the HTML into a React render function, which you can require and pass like any other.
 You can put `{}` expressions in the template just like JSX, and `ref="refName"` will add an element to the component's `refs` object like you would expect. ([Read more about `refs` here.](http://facebook.github.io/react/docs/more-about-refs.html))

-This also includes reorienting the API to make creating a single component simpler - just call a function!.
+This also includes reorienting the API to make creating a single component simpler - just call one function.
 And the arguments are simple - pass in an element plus a template, get a rendered component back.
 You can pass initial state if you need it, and pass whatever else directly to React if you need that.

-Having `props` and `state` is weird -- `state` should almost always be enough.
-For the consumer of the API, `initial_state` should simply be an object, not a function that returns an object.
-(What's the point of that?)

 Also, npm and Browserify work well as build tools for JavaScript.
 So let's use them!